ChenglongChen/tensorflow-ASP-MTL/README.md

 # tensorflow-ASP-MTL

-A Tensorflow implementation of Adversarial Shared-Private Model for Multi-Task Learning (ASP-MTL) proposed in [1].
+A Tensorflow implementation of Adversarial Shared-Private Model.
+It's used in
+- Multi-Task Learning (ASP-MTL), see [1]
+- Transfer Learning (ASP-TL), see [2]

 To train the model: